Overview

 Open Source

 MeetWith is open source on GitHub.
-The codebase is clean enough that others have forked it and self-hosted.
-I wrote documentation for local development, environment setup, and deployment to Vercel.
-It is a good example of a full-stack Next.js app with real-world integrations.
+The codebase is clean enough for others to self-host, and I wrote documentation for local development, environment setup, and deployment to Vercel.